alphastrata/jemini/README.md

 It exists because I couldn't help but notice that there's no Rust option in their docs... shame on you Google.

+Note: This API's subject and models from the phind:codellama family are co-authors.

 ## Goals:

 - Easy-to-use API client for Google Gemini services.